-Vacuum technology represents a global multi-billion-dollar market that covers everything from freeze-dried foods to flat-panel displays, but its application to particle accelerators for high-energy physics reveals its full complexity and multidisciplinary nature.
-Particle beams require extremely low pressure in the pipes in which they travel to maximise beam lifetimes and minimise backgrounds in the physics detectors, driving much of today’s R&D towards simulating, controlling and mitigating the direct and indirect effects of particle beams on material surfaces.
+Particle beams require extremely low pressure in the pipes in which they travel to maximise beam lifetimes and minimise backgrounds in physics detectors.
+This challenge drives much of today’s vacuum R&D towards simulating, controlling and mitigating the direct and indirect effects of particle beams on material surfaces.
 CERN brings surface-physics specialists, thin-film coating experts and galvanic-treatment professionals, together with designers and others dedicated to the operation of large vacuum equipment.
 This makes it one of the world’s leading R&D centres for extreme vacuum technology, for projects at CERN and beyond.

 All of the articles from the print edition are available online, or alternatively you can download a PDF version.

 Leybold’s Tom Kammermeier on the German manufacturer’s long-range bet on hyperloop vacuum-based transportation systems.